 Want to learn how other iBuyers compare to Opendoor?
 Check out our guides below to learn more about some of the biggest companies in the industry:

 For example, depending on your timeline, location, and property type, there's always a chance you could net more listing with a top agent on the open market.
-Before you pull the trigger on any cash offer, it's worth speaking to at least 1-2 local realtors to see if they might be able to help you get a better price.
+Before you pull the trigger on any cash offer, it's worth speaking to at least one to two local realtors to see if they might be able to help you get a better price.

 The key takeaway is that there's no single right answer — the best approach for you will ultimately depend on your specific situation and goals.
 If you're currently weighing your options and trying to figure out how to sell fast without sacrificing sale price, Clever can help!